Controlled Tension Forecasting: Quantifying Cross-Probe Biases in $\omega_0\omega_a$CDM: Forecasting Framework

 \subsubsection{Fisher-based bias estimates}

 To complement the MCMC forecasts, we compute the Fisher matrix

 and derive linear-response bias estimates

-Comparison with the full MCMC results quantifies the accuracy of the linear-response approximation and provides a functional tension–bias mapping for each injection scenario.
+Comparison with the full MCMC results quantifies the accuracy of the linear-response approximation and provides a functional tension--bias mapping for each injection scenario.

+These Fisher estimates should be regarded as local response diagnostics around the fiducial model.
+They are useful for tracking the leading direction of the induced bias, but they are not expected to remain quantitatively accurate once the posterior response becomes strongly nonlinear or when several tension channels act simultaneously.

 Together, the tension parameters, controlled injection scheme, and unified MCMC--Fisher pipeline form a coherent architecture for quantifying how cross-probe inconsistencies propagate into apparent shifts in DE parameters.
-This forecasting framework is transparent, reproducible, and readily extensible to next-generation datasets and alternative DE parametrizations.
+Within the restricted framework adopted here, this setup provides a transparent and reproducible way to study such projections.
+Its broader applicability to alternative dark-energy parameterizations or fuller likelihood treatments should be assessed separately.